RichardHightower/java2csv/templates/classes/instruct.md

 # Instruction
-Generate a mermaid class diagram based on the above guidelines titled {{TITLE}}.
+Generate a mermaid class diagram based on the above guidelines titled {{TITLE}} using the code below with these steps.

+1. List the classes in the diagram
+2. List the relationships in the diagram
+3. Ensure that there are no angle brackets <> in the relationships use the form `Response "one"--"many"> products : Set of Products` instead.
+4. Ensure that there are no primitives in the relationships.
+Don't use int, long, short, String, etc.
+5. After you finish with the list, then generate the diagram based on the code below.

 # Java code